ByThePowerOfScience/KotlinDelegationExpanded/Planning.md

 	}
 }
 ```
 Obviously since we want to save on object creation, we'd probably just hold onto the views instead of constantly disposing of them, but honestly that might take up more memory than just recreating them each time so what do I know?
+It totally depends on the circumstance

 With this in mind, there's still one major problem with this pattern: